-- (a) Side.
-The minimum side yard for each main structure in the R-1 district shall be ten feet, and the total width of the two side yards shall be at least 20 feet. - (b) Rear.
+(a) Side.
+The minimum side yard for each main structure in the R-1 district shall be ten feet, and the total width of the two side yards shall be at least 20 feet.

+(b) Rear.
 Each main structure shall have a rear yard of 25 feet.

-(a) Permitted uses in the R-1 district may be erected up to 35 feet in height from grade: building not more than three stories above grade.

-- (b) Accessory buildings more than five feet of any lot line in the R-1 district may be erected to a height no more than 15 feet above grade. - (c) Church spires, belfries, cupolas, monuments, municipal water towers, chimneys, flues, flagpoles, television antennas, and radio aerials are exempt.
-Parapet walls may be up to four feet above the height of the building on which the walls rest.
+- (a) Permitted uses in the R-1 district may be erected up to 35 feet in height from grade: building not be more than three stories above grade. - (b) Accessory buildings more than five feet of from any lot line in the R-1 district may be erected to a height no more than 15 feet above grade. - (c) Church spires, belfries, cupolas, monuments, municipal water towers, chimneys, flues, flagpoles, television antennas, and radio aerials are exemptpermitted up to 50 feet in height.
+Parapet walls may be up to four feet permitted per the building code above the height of the building on which the walls rest.